Anushka-Wargantiwar/Zomato-Landing-Page/README.md

-# Zomato-Landing-Page
-Zomato landing page using basic HTML and CSS
+# This is my zomato landing page clone

+## Done with first commit.

+## Set Up created here for our appln